noorvir/noorvir.github.io/menu/about.md

 ## What the F is "Euclidigoras"?

 Due to my limited imagination and all round bad humour, I couldn't think of anything better to name my blog.
 Euclid was a pretty awesome geometer and Pythagoras' Theorem is the one mathematical formula that I can recall without fail at any given time.
-Since I'm mainly interested in geometric computer vision and I like sounding smart; hence Euclidigoras!
+Since I'm mainly interested in geometric computer vision and I like sounding smart: Euclidigoras!